Dawn French: 2010s

 In late 2010, French starred in Roger & Val Have Just Got In with actor Alfred Molina, which aired for two series.

 French appeared in Little Crackers, short comedy films which were broadcast over Christmas in 2010.

 French appeared as a special guest on Michael Bublé's Home For Christmas in December 2011.
 In July 2012, she was a judge in ITV's Superstar live shows.
 In March 2013, it was announced that French would replace Brian McFadden on the judging panel of Nine Network's Australia's Got Talent alongside Kyle Sandilands, Geri Halliwell (who replaced Dannii Minogue) and Timomatic who is the additional fourth judge.
 French departed the show after one series and was replaced by Kelly Osbourne.

 From 2016 until 2019, French starred in three series of Delicious on Sky 1, co-starring as a talented cook who is having an affair with her celebrity chef ex-husband (Iain Glen) who has remarried and started a successful hotel business with his new wife (Emilia Fox) in Cornwall.

 2020s

 In 2020, she appeared in the six-part series The Trouble with Maggie Cole alongside Mark Heap.

 In 2021, French appeared as a celebrity guest judge on the second series of RuPaul's Drag Race UK, where she judged the final five contestants, Lawrence Chaney, Bimini Bon-Boulash, Tayce, Ellie Diamond and A'Whora, on their comedy stand-up routines.

+In 2026 she appeared in Can you Keep a Secret?, also alongside Mark Heap.